-Some internships are paid and some are not.
-The College, as well as external providers, offer funding to help students cover costs associated with unpaid or low-paid internships.
+The majority of internships offered are unpaid.
+Securing a paid internship, while feasible, is not guaranteed.
+That said, the College, as well as external providers, offer funding to assist students with costs associated with unpaid internships.

 Lake Forest College Internship Funding Program

-*In addition to the information provided here, students may receive e-mail messages about additional funding opportunities.
-They may also consult with their Career Advisor and the Financial Aid Office about strategies for making an internship in their chosen field financially accessible.
+Students are encouraged to consult with their Internship Specialist, as well as the Office of Financial Aid regarding strategies for making an internship in their chosen field financially accessible.
 Students should start internship planning and budgeting early.

 Considerations for funding decisions include, but are not limited to, the following: